5-MeO-T-NBOMe

-5-MeO-T-NBOMe, also known as 5MT-NBOMe or NBOMe-5-MeO-T, is a psychedelic of the tryptamine family related to the 25-NB (NBOMe) drugs.
+5-MeO-T-NBOMe, also known as 5MT-NBOMe or NBOMe-5-MeO-T, is a psychedelic drug of the tryptamine family related to the 25-NB (NBOMe) drugs.
 It has been sold online as a designer drug.

+Use and effects

+5-MeO-T-NBOMe is said to produce hallucinogenic effects in humans.

 Pharmacology

 Pharmacodynamics

 5-MeO-T-NBOMe is a serotonin 5-HT_{2} receptor agonist and produces the head-twitch response in rodents.
 However, compared to 25I-NBOMe, the drug is much less potent in producing the head-twitch response (~10-fold) and produces a much weaker maximal response (~25%).
 5-MeO-T-NBOMe is many times less potent than comparable phenethylamines such as 25C-NBOMe, but is still a reasonably potent and effective partial agonist for the 5-HT_{2} family of serotonin receptors.
 A number of related compounds have also been developed, and in contrast to the phenethylamine counterparts the meta-substituted benzyl derivatives are in many cases more potent than the ortho-substituted benzyl compounds.